Poetry

 something that is what it is and also represents something else

-universal symbols (archetypes) –
+Universal symbols (archetypes) –

-symbols that seem to be part of the human psyche which are generally accepted across time and culture such as the Old Man representing experience and wisdom or the Grim Reaper representing death
+symbols that seem to be part of the human psyche which are generally accepted across time and culture such as the Old Man representing experience and wisdom or the Grim Reaper representing death.

-archetypal images –
+Archetypal images –

-images that are generally accepted as representing something such as the Statue of Liberty representing freedom and opportunity
+images that are generally accepted as representing something such as the Statue of Liberty representing freedom and opportunity.

-literary symbols –
+Literary symbols –

 symbols that are used within a piece of literature to represent a person, object, or situation in that piece of literature such as pink ribbons representing the purity and innocence of a character who is wearing them.